Center for Racial Equity Grants

 Martin Luther King Jr. Center for Nonviolent Social Change (The King Center) - The Walmart Foundation’s grant will help support two impactful programs of The King Center, including Nonviolent 365 ® Education & Training, a program designed to help participants understand and apply their lives to Dr. King’s six steps and principles of nonviolence, as well as the Camp NOW Leadership Academy, a multi-year program that helps low-income youths ages 13-19 experience and prepare for academic and career success.

-National Institute for Criminal Justice Reform (NICJR) – NICJR launched the National Offices of Violence Prevention (OVP) Network, a national network of 25 local government agencies focused on violence prevention and reduction.
-NICJR is building capacity for civic leaders and mayors to prevent incarceration, particularly among at-risk youth and young adults, using evidence-based programming.
-The Walmart Foundation's grant will help develop a juvenile component of the network and build capacity to use data-driven decision-making to reduce rates of arrest and incarceration.
+The National Offices of Violence Prevention Network – A grant from the Walmart Foundation will help the National Institute for Criminal Justice Reform (NICJR) build capacity across 30 cities in its National Offices of Violence Prevention (OVP) Network, a national network of local government agencies focused on violence prevention and reduction.
+NICJR is using a data-driven approach to build capacity for civic leaders and mayors to prevent incarceration, particularly among at-risk youth, using evidence-based programming.

 Local Initiatives Support Corporation (LISC) - LISC is a nonprofit with strong community partnerships that connect hard-to-tap public and private resources with underinvested places and people.
 Since 1980, LISC’s Chicago office has focused on equitable development, ensuring every Chicago neighborhood and its residents have the opportunity to benefit from economic transformation by building community wealth.
 Walmart's investment will support LISC’s Chicago Project 10X work, a strategy to greatly advance racial equity across health, wealth and opportunity.